-I don’t know when the original Hall was constructed though I have seen it listed as a venue as early as the early 1880s.
-It was featured on old maps but I have never seen or heard of any images, etching of the building.
+I don’t know when the original Market Hall was constructed though I have seen it listed as a venue as early as the early 1880’s.
+It was featured on old maps but I have never seen or heard of any images of the building.

-In January 1885 a company was set up to build houses and a new Market Hall, the new company was The Abertillery Market and Public Hall Co Ltd. It was registered on the 19th January 1885.
-The subscribers were – Mr W. Morgan, Abertillery Grocer; Mr W. P. Thomas, Abertillery Accountant; Mr L. R. Rogers, Abertillery Grocer; Mr W. M. Price, Abertillery; Mr J. Samuel, Abertillery Accountant; Mr F. Morgan, Pontypool Merchant; Mr H. P. Fikitel?
-Newport Builder: The Company didn’t seem to do much and no more information could be found on them.
+In January 1885 a company was set up to build houses and a new market hall, the new company was the Abertillery Market and Public Hall Co Ltd. It was registered on the 19th January 1885.
+The subscribers were – Mr W. Morgan, Abertillery Grocer; Mr W. P. Thomas, Abertillery Accountant; Mr L. R. Rogers, Abertillery Grocer; Mr W. M. Price, Abertillery; Mr J. Samuel, Abertillery Accountant; Mr F. Morgan, Pontypool Merchant; Mr H. P. Fikitel a Newport Builder: The company didn’t seem to achieve much and no more information could be found on them.

-In January 1891 new Abertillery Market Hall, Land and Building Company Limited was initiated.
+In January 1891 the new Abertillery Market Hall, Land and Building Company Limited was initiated.

-It was intended to entirely reconstruct the present hall.
-It would be extended on all sides and built over the foundations of the original.
+The new company stated they intended to entirely reconstruct the present old hall.
+It would be extended on all sides and built over the foundations of the original building.
 They stated that there has never been any performer that had appeared in the old hall that had came from there without complaining about the decrepit state of it and to even try to secure any good artistes for a first class concert was out of the question.
-The new company said they would pay from 8 to 10 per cent towards the building of the New Hall.
+The new company said they would pay from 8 to 10 per cent towards the building of the New Market Hall.

 The Official Opening of the New Market Hall.